cocos/cocos-docs/en/advanced-topics/jsb-optimizations.md

-# Optimization of Cross-Language Invocation for Native Engine
+# Optimization of Cross-Language Invocation

 ## Introduction